-- Promote nature-based projects. - Utilize alternative statewide Social Vulnerability Index (SVI) than the one developed by the U.S. Center for Disease Control (CDC). - Reassess requirements for potentially feasible Flood Mitigation Projects (FMP) that present challenges for inclusion of FMPs in regional flood plans. - Develop publicly available, statewide database of all the GIS deliverables associated with the development of the State Flood Plan. - Incorporate FEMA in the Regional Flood Planning process as a nonvoting RFPG member. - Adjust population estimates to include transient population within each region. - Update Future Population Projections. - Expanding scope of flood mitigation needs analysis - Establish flood responses and flood warning activities that consider the needs of the disabled community
+- Promote nature-based projects. - Utilize an alternative statewide Social Vulnerability Index (SVI) instead of the one developed by the U.S. Center for Disease Control (CDC). - Reassess requirements for potentially feasible Flood Mitigation Projects (FMP) that present challenges for inclusion of FMPs in regional flood plans. - Develop a publicly available, statewide database of all the GIS deliverables associated with the development of the State Flood Plan. - Incorporate FEMA in the regional flood planning process as a nonvoting RFPG member. - Adjust population estimates to include the transient population within each region. - Update Future Population Projections. - Expand scope of flood mitigation needs analysis. - Establish flood responses and flood warning activities that consider the needs of the disabled community.